WPManageNinja/wpsocialninja-docs/guide/business-reviews/fluent-forms-review.md

 # How to Add Fluent Forms Reviews with WP Social Ninja

 You can collect and display reviews directly from your website visitors using Fluent Forms.
-By integrating Fluent Forms with WP Social Ninja, you can automatically fetch form submissions and showcase them as [social reviews](./).
+By integrating Fluent Forms with WP Social Ninja, you can automatically fetch form submissions and showcase them as [Business reviews](./).

 ::: tip